lelou6666/nimbus-docs/phantom/webapp.rst

 7. Click *Start*

 Phantom is now starting your Domain, and in turn, starting your VMs.
 You should see the list of VMs that Phantom has started on the right under Details.
-Click the *Refresh* button to see updated information.
+This information is updated automatically.

 When you see that your VM is RUNNING, it is now ready to use.